Conservative Party |

 government allows their sale and collects the taxes, he said.

-He said government should take a step away from morality and use some common sense, noting it sees few results from the millions of dollars spent trying
+He said government should take a step away from morality and use some common

 to bust grow-ops and trafficking rings.
 They would be better off selling it